gim-/mpv-plugin-myshows/README.md

 # Known issues

-* HTTP requests currerntly are sent in the main thread, which seems to cause brief video stuttering when episode is being marked.
 * MyShows API in some cases can't find episode information based on even very discriptive file name, which results in episode not being marked.
 Currently I'm working on it.
-Possible solution might be to combine MyShows and TheTvDb.com API calls.

 # Disclaimer